Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Generating function

-where $R_{3(k-1)}(A_0)$ is a polynomial in $A_0$ with $\deg R_{3(k-1)}=3(k-1)$ and integer coefficients.
-One can further \begin{conjecture}\footnote{The conjecture does not used in the following proof} For $k\geq2$: the coefficients of $R_{3(k-1)}(A_0)$ are positive integers, $R_{3(k-1)}(A_0)=1+6^kA_0+\ldots$, and $R_{3(k-1)}(x)$ is irreducible over $Q[A_0]$. \end{conjecture} Substitute $A_0(z)=1/2$ into Equation~\eqref{eq:A0}, then we find $z=2^2/3^3$.
-Therefore $A_0(z)\neq1/2$ for the function $A_0(z)$ defined by Equation~\eqref{eq:A0} and $|z|< 2^2/3^3$.
-We are interested in a regular in a neighbourhood of $z=0$ solution of Equation~\eqref{eq:A0}.
+Substitute $A_0(z)=1/2$ into equation~\eqref{eq:A0}, then we find $z=2^2/3^3$.
+Therefore $A_0(z)\neq1/2$ for the function $A_0(z)$ defined by equation~\eqref{eq:A0} and $|z|< 2^2/3^3$.
+We are interested in a regular in a neighbourhood of $z=0$ solution of equation~\eqref{eq:A0}.
 There are three solutions of this equation two of them are singular at $z=0$: the latter solutions can be constructed as convergent series in $\sqrt{z}$ with the leading terms $\pm1/\sqrt{z}$.
 The regular solution which vanishes at $z=0$ can be constructed as convergent Taylor series.
 The solutions of the cubic equation can be also in the standard way expressed in terms of the trigonometric or hyperbolic functions.
-Say, in our case, it is convenient to use hyperbolic functions:
+Say, in our case, it is convenient to use hyperbolic functions

 Thus,

 To get the regular solution we have to take $k=0$ in the formula above,